52 Hike Challenge community member @nateintheclouds camping in an REI tent at Yosemite National Park

 Spending multiple days in the wilderness?

 Better make sure you pack enough food — and a way to cook it.
 If you want to eat warm meals or enjoy hot coffee while backpacking, make sure to bring a mini cooking stove along with you, or a JetBoil serves as a trusty sidekick.
+If it's useful and can fit, bring a few cooking utensils, plates and storage containers for the food.
+REI makes it easy with their easy packed food items for camping.

 Remember to be mindful of the foods you pack.
 Make sure they are doing more than filling your belly.
 Camping food should nourish and strengthen you for the journey ahead.